-The company is also rolling out its Signature Pork program, which was launched in Ontario earlier this year, throughout its western operations.

-The program is designed to reward farmers who consistently produce hogs which meet a set of quali
+The company is also rolling out its Signature Park program, which was taunched in Ontario earlier this year throughout its western operations.
+The program is designed to reward farmers what ty ratings and specifications.
+Producers are rewarded with financial incentives and long term con-